Community ServicesNEEDS ASSESSMENT 2019

 SWHRA operates an information and referral program to provide information regarding available services and make referrals to other community programs.
 Community Service Centers are located within each of our eight counties.
-Staff tracks and reports all information and referral services provided.
+CSC Coordinators track and report all information and referral services provided.
 Applications for several agency programs are accepted at each Community Service Center.

 Emergency Repair Program

-SWHRA was awarded a two year grant beginning on July, 1 2013, to operate the Emergency Repair Program.
-This program provides grants to low income eligible homeowners whom are 60 years or older to correct, repair, or replace an essential system and/or critical structural problem.
-The purpose of the program is to stabilize the elderly homeowner’s residence by making rapid, essential repairs to make the home livable.
-All projects will be completed by June 30, 2015.
+This program provides grants to low income eligible homeowners who are recieving disability benefits or are 60 years or older to correct, repair, or replace an essential system and/or critical structural problem.
+The purpose of the program is to stabilize the elderly or disabled homeowner’s residence by making rapid, essential repairs to make the home livable.

 Low-Income Home Energy Assistance Program (LIHEAP)